serverless/serverless/docs/guides/sam.md

 serverless deploy --stage prod
 ```

 **Note:** The default stage name when deploying SAM projects is `default`, not `dev` like traditional Serverless Framework projects.
-Because `samconfig.toml` will more likely have `default` config rather than `dev` config, as it is much more commonly used in the SAM ecosystem based on AWS recommendation.
+Because `samconfig.toml` is more likely to have `default` config rather than `dev` config, as it is much more commonly used in the SAM ecosystem based on AWS recommendation.

+## Deploying SAM/CFN Templates

+You can deploy a SAM/CFN template with the Serverless Framework using the `sls deploy` command.

+### Options

+- `stack` - The stack name.
+Required if not specified in a `samconfig.toml` file.
+- `bucket` - The deployment bucket.
+Required if updating an existing template and is not specified in a `samconfig.toml` file.
+- `region` - The region to deploy to.
+Default is `us-east-1`.
+- `stage` - The stage to deploy to.
+Default is `default`.

+If the stack does not exist, a deployment bucket will be added to your stack before it is created, making the `bucket` parameter optional.

+**Note:** Deploying AWS Lambda Layers, AWS Lambda Containers, and AWS Lambda Step Functions resources is not yet supported.

+## Removing SAM/CFN Templates

+You can remove a SAM/CFN template with the Serverless Framework using the `sls remove` command.

+### Options

+- `stack` - The stack name.
+Required if not specified in a `samconfig.toml` file.
+- `bucket` - The deployment bucket.
+Required if updating an existing template and is not specified in a `samconfig.toml` file.
+- `region` - The region to deploy to.
+Default is `us-east-1`.
+- `stage` - The stage to deploy to.
+Default is `default`.

+If you specified your own deployment bucket, it will not be emptied or removed with the `remove` command.

 ## Using Serverless Variables

 You can use Serverless Variables in your SAM or CloudFormation templates just like any other Serverless Framework project.
 The CLI will automatically resolve those variables before deployment.
 This simplifies your configuration as your project grows.

+_Note:_ While we haven't tested every single Serverless Variable with SAM projects as this feature is still in an experimetnal stage, you should be able to use any Serverless Variable except those that require the `stages` section in your configuration, like the `${params}` variable.

 For example, you can pass in your local environment variables to AWS Lambda: